podikoglou/erlang/notes.md

-# Mutability & Initial Confusion:
+# Mutability & Initial Confusion
 - > Erlang has this very pragmatic approach with functional programming: obey its purest principles (referential transparency, avoiding mutable data, etc), but break away from them when real world problems pop up.